Design Academy Eindhoven: History

 The Design Academy Eindhoven was established in 1947 and was originally named the Academie voor Industriële Vormgeving (AIVE).
 The first nine students graduated in 1955.
 In 1997, the Academy moved into the Witte Dame building and changed its name to Design Academy Eindhoven (DAE).

 In 1999, Li Edelkoort was elected chairwoman of the Academy.
 Graduation ceremonies were brought back from Amsterdam to Eindhoven.
 In 2009 she left the Design Academy to pursue personal projects and was replaced by Anne Mieke Eggenkamp as chair.
 She was in turn succeeded by Thomas Widdershoven from 2013 until September 2016.
 Since 2017, Joseph Grima has taken place as CD.

 Ilse Crawford and Oscar Peña were heads of bachelor programs from 1999 to 2019.

 In 2023, the school announced its plan to move to a new building (Microlab on Strijp-S) by 2027.

 Structure

 The bachelor's program is split into eight interdisciplinary departments, broadly covering art, architecture, fashion design, graphic design and industrial design.
 As the structure of the bachelor's program is intended to be flexible, students are free to move between departments and all students graduate with the same degree, a Bachelor of Design.

-The DAE also offers five distinct master's programs: MA Contextual Design, MA Social Design, MA Information Design, MA Geo-Design and MA the Critical Inquiry Lab (former Design Curating and Writing).
+The DAE also offers five distinct master's programs: MA Contextual Design, MA Social Design, MA Information Design, MA Geo-Design and MA the Critical Inquiry Lab (formerly Design Curating and Writing).

 In 2024, the Design Academy Eindhoven was placed joint 9th in the art and design subject area in the QS World University Rankings published by Quacquarelli Symonds, with an overall score of 82.2/100.